-- 2.10.1 The repeat of a stage of study means retaking the stage as if for the first time, as published with attendance.
-That is a repeat of the teaching, learning and assessment.
-All previous marks and credit will be cleared from the student record and a new full assessment cycle undertaken.
-The offer of a repeat stage will normally be made at the August Undergraduate Progression and Award Board (PAB) or the Main Postgraduate PAB, following a resit opportunity.
-However, the summer Postgraduate PAB may offer a choice of a repeat stage or resits, to enable a repeat stage to be taken within the maximum period of registration. - 2.10.2 Exceptionally, a trailed repeat module assessment cycle (with attendance) may be offered with marks capped at the first and the resit attempt (see Regulation 3.2 on trailed credit.) - 2.10.3 The opportunity to repeat stage 1 (FHEQ level 4) is automatic for failing students, provided the course of study is available in the following academic session.
+- 2.10.3 Exceptionally, a trailed alternative non-core module (with attendance) may be offered with marks for the repeat module assessment cycle capped at the first and the resit attempt (see Regulation 3.2 on trailed credit.) - 2.10.4 The opportunity to repeat stage 1 (FHEQ level 4) is automatic for failing students, provided the course of study is available in the following academic session.
 For Foundation stages, and for students at stages subsequent to stage 1 including the final undergraduate award stage and for Master's students, there is no automatic right to repeat the stage.
 Any such offer will be at the PAB's discretion.
 However, the PAB is advised to seriously consider offering a repeat of a stage to a student who has not previously repeated a stage.
 Evidence of attendance and engagement during the failed stage should not be taken into consideration but academic performance in a previous stage may be a determining factor.
-Where the PAB exceptionally decides not to offer a repeat of a stage to a student who has not previously repeated a stage to a student who has not previously repeated of a stage to a student who has not previous stage may be a determining factor.
-Where the PAB exceptionally decides not to offer a repeat of a stage to a student who has not previously repeated a stage to a student who has not previously repeated a stage to a student who has not previously repeated a stage in the course, the PAB must set out the rationale for this decision in the minutes. - 2.10.4 A student offered a repeat of a stage of study will be asked to agree to abide by the conditions set out in a University Repeat Year Learning Agreement.
+Where the PAB exceptionally decides not to offer a repeat of a stage to a student who has not previously repeated a stage in the course, the PAB must set out the rationale for this decision in the minutes. - 2.10.5 A student offered a repeat of a stage of study will be asked to agree to abide by the conditions set out in a University Repeat Year Learning Agreement.
 Where the repeat year is automatic at stage 1, the learning agreement will be the standard University model (available at Appendix D).
 Where the PAB offers a repeat year to a student in a stage subsequent to stage 1 or on a postgraduate course, it may specify (or delegate to the Chair) amendments to the standard University model learning agreement, provided that the conditions are not more onerous.
-The School Student Progress Committee may commence withdrawal proceedings for any student in breach of their Learning Agreement. - 2.10.5 No student shall be permitted to repeat/resit the same stage of study more than once, even where they have transferred course, and shall only be permitted to repeat where the stage has been failed.
+The School Student Progress Committee may commence withdrawal proceedings for any student in breach of their Learning Agreement. - 2.10.6 No student shall be permitted to repeat/resit the same stage of study more than once, even where they have transferred course, and shall only be permitted to repeat where the stage has been failed.
 Therefore, the credit requirement for a stage of study must be achieved within a maximum of two academic years (pro rata for part time).
-In offering a repeat stage to a student who has previously repeated a stage the PAB should be mindful of the maximum period of registration as set out in the University's Academic Framework at Appendix A.

-2.10.6 The PAB may consider offering a repeat of a semester, instead of a stage, provided that 60 credits have been secured in the other semester.
+In offering a repeat stage to a student who has previously repeated a stage the PAB should be mindful of the maximum period of registration as set out in the University's Academic Framework at Appendix A. - 2.10.7 The PAB may consider offering a repeat of a semester, instead of a stage, provided that 60 credits have been secured in the other semester.
+As with the repeat of a stage this means normally retaking the semester as if for the first time, with attendance.
+All previous marks and credit for the semester will be cleared from the student record and a new full assessment cycle undertaken.
 Exceptionally a PAB may offer a repeat of a module up to a maximum of 40 credits.
 This is normally reserved for instances where the course structure does not enable a failed module to be trailed and/or where other credit retrieval mechanisms are not permitted due to Professional Statutory and/or Regulatory Body (PSRB) requirements.